MicrosoftDocs/power-platform/power-platform/admin/vnet-support-overview.md

 You need to delegate at least 24 Classless Inter-Domain Routing (CIDR), or 255 IP addresses, in the subnet.
 If you want to delegate the same subnet to multiple environments, you might need more IP addresses in that subnet.

-### Can I make internet-bound calls from plug-ins/connectors after my environment is subnet-delegated?
+### Can I make internet-bound calls from plug-ins or connectors after my environment is subnet-delegated?

 Yes.
-You can make internet-bound calls from plug-ins/connectors, but the subnet must be configured with an [Azure NAT gateway](/azure/nat-gateway/nat-overview).
+You can make internet-bound calls from plug-ins or connectors, but the subnet must be configured with an [Azure NAT gateway](/azure/nat-gateway/nat-overview).

 ### Can I update the subnet IP address range after it's delegated to "Microsoft.PowerPlatform/enterprisePolicies"?